 Let us turn our attention to the cuckoo, whose unusual behaviour has attracted the attention of biologists and others ever since its nature has been recognized.
 The cuckoo is called a parasitic bird because of its habit of laying its eggs in the nests of other birds.
 When doing so, the female cuckoo may remove one or more of the host bird’s own eggs or, in some species, the cuckoo hatchling, blind and featherless, performs this devious act by pushing out the other eggs immediately after it has hatched.
 If we wish to understand this behaviour, again, we need to consider the effects it produces.

 It has been found that the cuckoo’s diet differs from the diets of the birds it parasitizes.
 Moreover, in some cases, it eats insects that are not eaten by other birds.
-If cuckoos behaved like other birds and reared their own young, rather than getting other birds to perform this vital service, at the cost of some of their own progeny, then the cuckoos would only have an effect in reducing the populations of all the creatures that they consume, while having little effect on the populations of other birds, except perhaps through competition for nesting sites and nest-building materials.
+If cuckoos behaved like other birds and reared their own young, rather than getting other birds to perform this vital service, at the cost of some of the victimized birds’ own progeny, then the cuckoos would only have an effect in reducing the populations of all the creatures that they consume, while having little effect on the populations of other birds, except perhaps through competition for nesting sites and nest-building materials.
 Hence, by this devious stratagem, the cuckoo serves to limit the populations of two unrelated animal species.

 We can now see a reason for the cuckoo’s unusual behaviour: viewed from the perspective of the Law of Balance, the cuckoo serves to limit the populations of two or more unrelated organisms.
 Its behaviour is an example of the proverb of killing two birds with one stone – or more precisely, killing some members of two different species, one of which is a bird species, with the same bird!
 Cuckoos are in fact a marvellous, albeit somewhat bizarre, illustration of the Law of Balance.

 There are numerous examples and mechanisms that exist in Nature to limit the populations of individual species, as well as to preserve the balance that all ecosystems require in order to remain in their optimal state.
 However, these examples and mechanisms have not been much discussed because, previously, most biologists have not been aware of the importance of the Law of Balance.
-In other words, their beliefs, attitudes, explanations, and thoughts have been rigidly shaped and confined by their belief in the primordiality of the Law of Natural Selection in determining the nature of, and the phenomena that we observe in, the natural world.
+In other words, their beliefs, attitudes, explanations, and thoughts have been rigidly shaped and confined by their belief in the global validity of the Law of Natural Selection in determining the nature of, and the phenomena that we observe in, the natural world.

 There is abundant suggestive evidence from field and experimental studies indicating the reality of population self-regulation.
 Fruitflies and nematodes appear to suppress their fertility in response to crowding, even with abundant nutrition (Guarente and Kenyon 2000).
 Observations in the wild suggest that rabbits exhibit the same response (Bittner and Chapman 1981).
 Arctic caribou in a fragile tundra environment breed less frequently than animals of the same species further south (Wynne-Edwards 1962).
 When deer are plentiful, wolves kill more deer and consume less of each (Kolenosky 1972).
 And the accumulated anecdotal experience of wildlife managers has created in that culture a belief that predator populations self-regulate (Nudds 1987).
 For each of these examples, evidence is not clean enough to rule out explanations from individual self-interest, which are deemed theoretically more conservative.